mlabs-haskell/hydra-auction-offchain/docs/future_improvements.md

 # L2 Auction Additional Features

-This document presents the design and specification for two additional features we are considering to add in the Hydra-based auctions in the future:
+This document presents the design and specification for two additional features we are considering to add to Hydra-based auctions in the future:
 * Open Auctions;
 * Full-Backed Bids.